carltesta/sway/README.md

 To install Sway in SuperCollider, first install the Singleton Quark `Quarks.install("Singleton");`

+You'll also need the SC3-Plugins.
+Download and instructions for install are here: http://supercollider.github.io/sc3-plugins/

 In SuperCollider, goto `File -> Open user support directory`

 Download the files in this git repo and move them into the `Extensions` directory